WHAT IS ONE WORTH TO YOU?

 If we are willing, obedient and selfless in giving the little we have, even if it means lacking something for a short time, then Jesus can and will multiply that to feed the multitudes and take care of our needs as well (ref.
 Mark 6:30-44, 8:1-9).
-In some of our campaigns in India, for every $1 invested a soul came to Christ; churches were planted and many were healed.
+In some of our outreaches overseas, for every $1 invested a soul came to Christ; churches were planted and many were healed.

 Hindsight is considered the best sight, though often accompanied by remorse.
 Please do not let hindsight in fulfilling the Great Commission be your vision.
 Do not let the guilt of “I did not do enough” resound in your mind and gnaw at your conscience.
 Make the Great Commission a priority.
-Crusade for the unreached through your prayers and giving.
+Make a difference for the sake of the unreached and untold through your prayers and giving.
 Now is the time to sow, now is the time to fall on your knees; not just once, but everyday.
 The Great Commission should stir us everyday.

 We know that at Calvary we were reconciled to God by Jesus.
 However in unreached regions people do not know this.
 They have no knowledge of the Great Physician who heals by a word, touch, and prayer.
 They cannot fathom the balm of the Holy Spirit who brings incomprehensible peace, joy, and comfort.
 There is no healing for these people, unless we, you and I, take the Gospel (Good News) to them.
-Our goal is to reach out a minimum of four times a year to the unreached overseas.
 Will you send us?
 Will you pray for us?
 What is one worth to you?

 William Booth had a dream in which he saw two men accusing him for not caring for their souls, and they were cast into hell.
 Dreams like this drove him to start the Salvation Army.

 I am grateful to my Lord and Savior Jesus Christ for going all the way to Calvary, irrespective of the immense physical, mental and spiritual torture.
-If He chose to throw in the towel when it got too rough, I would still be a Hindu living an abused life, filled with despair and confusion.
+If He chose to throw in the towel when it got too rough, where would we be today?
 Today many are depending on us, the followers of Christ to go all the way!
 Can you?
 Will you?
 For the sake of Jesus!
 Let the Great Commission compel us; Let the love and grace of Jesus Christ consume us; Let the Holy Spirit ignite us to share Christ.